 CO poisoning: Why hyperbaric oxygen therapy is prescribed

-Although many people with CO poisoning can be revived without hyperbaric oxygen therapy,
+Although CO poisoning in many people can be reversed without hyperbaric oxygen therapy,

 long-term damage from CO poisoning can include harm to the central nervous system

 and the cardiovascular system.
 Several studies have shown that under certain conditions,

 hyperbaric oxygen therapy can cut the risk for brain injury and nerve damage.

 One drawback is that many hospitals do not have a hyperbaric chamber.
 So, you may

 be transferred by ambulance or helicopter to a hospital that has one.
 Hyperbaric therapy